brucemack/tt07-sb-mixer/README.md

 from the schematic diagram above.
 The long dark blue metal traces on the left side are the power/ground rails.

-The entire area is rougly 170 microns wide and 230 micros tall.
+The entire area is roughly 170 microns wide and 230 micros tall.

 Yes, there is plenty of space available for a more complicated design!